DevExpress/devextreme-documentation/api-reference/10 UI Components/dxPolarChart/5 Series Types/AreaSeries/selectionMode.md

 Specifies series elements to be highlighted when a user selects the series.

 ---
-When a user selects the series, it may react in one of the following ways depending on the value of the **selectionMode** option.
+When a user selects the series, it may react in one of the following ways depending on the value of the **selectionMode** property.

 * **includePoints**
 The series changes its style along with all the points.